JonasRSV/friday-voice-assistant/friday/audio/keyword_detection/goldfish/docs/model_magikarp.md

-# Golding
+# Magikarp

-This document explains how to train the Golding keyword spotting model.
+This document explains how to train the Magikarp keyword spotting model.
 First set the model output directory

 ```bash